huttonr/meteor-addjavascript-bug/README.md

   processFilesForTarget(filesFound) {
     let settingsFile = filesFound[0]

-    console.log('\ntestpack compiler is being executed...')
+    // This shows up fine in the server console console.log('\ntestpack compiler is being executed...')

     // This added javascript will never be executed in Meteor v1.3 beta 4